kasbench/globeco-security-service/documentation/SECURITY_SERVICE_SEARCH_REQUIREMENTS.md

 - [ ] Test case-insensitive search behavior

 ### Phase 3: Documentation
-- [ ] Update API documentation/OpenAPI spec with v2 endpoints
+- [ ] Update API documentation in the README.md and the OpenAPI spec with v2 endpoints
 - [ ] Create an API Guide for the Order Service LLM documenting the v2 API

 ## Required Enhancement